shakebugs/shake-docs/docs/react/users/register-user.md

 >Register your app users with Shake by calling the `Shake.registerUser` method.

-The passed _user identifier_ argument should ideally reflect the identifier that uniquely represents the user in your database.
+The passed _user identifier_ argument should ideally reflect the identifier that uniquely represents the app user in your database.
-Often it is the user's email address, but it may be their User ID, or their device's UUID.
+Often it is the app user's email address, but it may be their User ID, or their device's UUID.
-Shake's public method is intentionally called _register_ and not _logIn_ because user identification context is different in different apps.
+Shake's public method is intentionally called _register_ and not _logIn_ because app user identification context is different in different apps.

 Most apps communicate with their backend through the network layer which performs the URL request and asynchronously receives a callback with the request result.